Article written by

 How Do Terpenes Work?

-Terpenes work by binding to a variety of receptors, including GABA receptors, adenosine receptors, and cannabinoid receptors themselves in the case of beta-caryophyllene (see below).
+Terpenes work by binding to various receptors, including GABA receptors, adenosine receptors, and cannabinoid receptors themselves, in the case of beta-caryophyllene.
 The following are examples of common cannabis terpenes.

 Pinene, as you might expect, is a terpene with a pine-like aroma.
 It is found in cannabis, pine trees, rosemary, and basil.
 Similar to other terpenes, pinene has profound anti-inflammatory effects when applied topically.
 It also reduces UV damage to skin and DNA when applied topically.
 With pinene injection, individuals have also demonstrated a reduced volume of stroke-related brain damage.